Advaith4/EightFold/candidate-transformer/README.md

 - Resume DOCX
 - ATS JSON object or array
 - Recruiter CSV with one candidate per row
-- GitHub profile URL, one URL per line in the UI
+- GitHub profile URLs, one URL per line in the UI

 ## Features